JAndrewGibson/necessities/README.md

 - - ✅Look through some different inventory systems like [YellowDog](https://portal.yellowdogsoftware.com/portal/en/home).
 - - ✅Frontend project

-### Current sprint (4/14 - 4/30)
+### Current sprint (5/1 - 5/15)
-- This period of time is almost entirely dedicated to learning Django.
-I'll be creating multiple small projects as a result and hosting them on this website for some practice.
-- As a result of hosting them here, I'll also familiarize myself with the Google Cloud Platform SDK.
+- Django Projects are split into apps, I'll be working on the authenticator app first so that I can have a proper login with google authenticator and begin editing the admin panel.
+- Ideally, I'll also begin on the inventory app.

-### Next sprint (5/1 - 5/14)
+### Next sprint (5/15 - 6/1)
 - Creating the skeleton of the inventory system completely and robustly.

+### Previous sprint (4/14 - 4/30)
+- This period of time was almost entirely dedicated to learning Django.
+I created multiple small projects as a result.

 ## Future
 ### Inventory